San Francisco is one of the more dog-friendly cities in the country, and many of its neighborhoods offer ideal

 So here are my picks for the best dog-owner neighborhoods in San Francisco:

 1. Bernal Heights.
 It’s got a great retail area on Cortland Avenue, with plenty of shops and cafes, including Bernal Beast pet shop.
-But most notably, Fit Bernal Fit is a gym that’s part of a network of “local, eco-minded, dog friendly family-owned gyms and studios.”.
-If that’s not enough, there’s Bernal Hill itself, which has trails and off-leash areas, as well as Holly Park.
+There’s also Bernal Hill itself, which has trails and off-leash areas, as well as Holly Park.
 The weather is superior in Bernal, so when you head out for a walk in the late afternoon, don’t expect to encounter much fog.

 3. Noe Valley.
 Ok, so I’m a bit biased on this one because I live here.
 But if there are two requirements for living in Noe, it’s that you need a dog or a kid.
 I’ve picked a leash over a stroller, and have plenty of company.
 There are two dog parks—one on 30th Street, and one up the hill at 27th and Diamond.
 Noe Valley Pet Company at Church and Cesar Chavez is a wonderful store, and VIP Scrub Club lets you wash your dog in one of their many giant tubs.
 They offer on-site grooming there or at their main shop, VIP Grooming, on 24th Street at Douglass.